paolorechia/autotest/README.md

 Automatic unit testing 🤯

 This is a work in progress.
-Maybe one day it will be ready to release as a package.
+Maybe one day it will be ready for a package release.
 Maybe not :)